launchdarkly/sdk-test-harness/docs/service_spec.md

 The response to a valid request is any HTTP `2xx` status, with a `Location` header whose value is the URL of the test service resource representing this SDK client instance (that is, the one that would be used for "Close client" or "Send command" as described below).

 If any parameters are invalid, return HTTP `400`.

+If client initialization throws an exception, or it times out and `timeoutOk` was _not_ set to true, return HTTP `500`.

 ### Send command: `POST <URL of SDK client instance>`